thistechlab/7DaystoDieServerMod/README.md

 # 7DaystoDieServrerMod
- Mod pack for 7 Days to Die Server.
+ Mod pack for current 7 Days to Die Server.